Cryosurgery for Prostate Cancer

 What are the risks of cryosurgery?

 - Problems may happen during your cryosurgery and your healthcare provider may need to make a larger incision.
-A large incision will allow him to fix problems with your prostate or stop the bleeding.
 The cold temperature may cause irritation or damage in and around the prostate.
 Your prostate or other parts of the urinary tract may get injured during surgery.
 Blood flow or nerves may be affected and cause you to have more problems urinating or having an erection.
 You may also have swelling, pelvic pain, or a numb feeling down your legs.
 Even after cryosurgery, all of the cancer cells may not be killed, or the tumor may come back.
 You may need to have more cryosurgeries or other procedures.